Despair to delight in a day - Dyche makes mark

 The dissent came not only because of results on the pitch but after a dreadful transfer window, in which they sold academy product Anthony Gordon to Newcastle for £40m, but failed to bring in a single player to add to a squad bereft of confidence.

-Just after kick-off, a plane flew ahead over the stadium with a trail message that read: "League's worst run club, time to go."
+Just after kick-off, a plane flew ahead over the stadium with a trail message that read: "League's worst-run club, time to go."

 But in the space of just three hours, Everton supporters went from despair to delight.
 Once the match got going, the atmosphere changed.